 - Gently place the empanada on one hand and peel the last plastic.

-- Take the edge and carefully twist it to make the braided edge (read note 4).
+- Take the edge and carefully twist it to make the braided edge or pinch with a fork to seal.

 - Place the empanada on a baking sheet and repeat the steps with all dough and filling.

-- Brush all empanadas de calabaza with the egg wash and make some small holes on the top with a toothpick.
+- Brush all empanadas with the egg wash and sprinkle with sugar and cinnamon.

-- Bake between 20 and 25 minutes or until the pastries are slightly browned on all sides.
+- Bake the empanadas between 20 and 25 minutes or until they are slightly browned on all sides.

-- As soon as empanadas are out of the oven, coat them in the sugar and cinnamon mixture carefully.
+- As soon as the empanadas are out of the oven, coat them in a sugar and cinnamon mixture carefully.

 - You can now eat them while they’re still warm or place them in a cooling rack and store them for later.